skelouse/capstone-stock-analysis/README.md

 </div>

 ## Positive and negative correlations to price
-> Pay special attention to the columns in red and green as they are showing negative and positive correlation to price.
+> Pay special attention to the columns in red and green as they are showing negative and positive correlation to price the next day.

 ![positive_negative_price](./bin/price_correlation_difference_one_day.jpg)